tarwn/lessthandot-hugo/blogs/content/posts/2011-07-13-columnstore-index-limitations-in-sql.md

   * Clustered columnstore index is not supported.
   * Multiple nonclustered columnstore indexes are not supported.
   * Conversion between columnstore index and relational index is not supported.
   * CREATE INDEX statement failed because a columnstore index cannot be created on a column with datatype decimal or numeric that has a precision that requires more than 8 bytes of storage.
-Consider either reducing the precision of column &#8216;%.*ls' to 18 or cre
+Consider either reducing the precision of column '%.*ls' to 18 or cre
   * CREATE INDEX statement failed because a columnstore index cannot be created on a datetimeoffset type with precision that requires more than 8 bytes of storage.
-Consider either reducing the precision of column &#8216;%.*ls' to datetimeoffset(n) where n = 0, 1, o
+Consider either reducing the precision of column '%.*ls' to datetimeoffset(n) where n = 0, 1, o
-  * Cannot include column &#8216;%.*ls' in a columnstore index because the data type of the column is not supported in a columnstore index.
+  * Cannot include column '%.*ls' in a columnstore index because the data type of the column is not supported in a columnstore index.
 The column may have been included explicitly (in the CREATE INDEX statement) or implicitly.
 Implicit inclusion occurs when c
   * MERGE clause of ALTER PARTITION statement failed because two nonempty partitions containing a columnstore index cannot be merged.
 Consider disabling the columnstore index before issuing the ALTER PARTITION statement, then rebuilding the columnstore index
   * MERGE clause of ALTER PARTITION statement failed because two partitions on different filegroups cannot be merged if either partition contains columnstore index data.
 Consider disabling the columnstore index before issuing the ALTER PARTITION statement, th
   * SPLIT clause of ALTER PARTITION statement failed because the partition is not empty.
 Only empty partitions can be split in when a columnstore index exists on the table.
 Consider disabling the columnstore index before issuing the ALTER PARTITION statement
   * The stored procedure, sp_tableoption failed because a table with a nonclustered columnstore index cannot be altered to use vardecimal storage format.
 Consider dropping the columnstore index.
-  * CREATE INDEX statement failed because table &#8216;%.*ls' uses vardecimal storage format.
+  * CREATE INDEX statement failed because table '%.*ls' uses vardecimal storage format.
 A columnstore index cannot be created on a table using vardecimal storage.
 Consider rebuilding the table without vardecimal storage.
-  * TRUNCATE TABLE statement failed because table &#8216;%.*ls' has a columnstore index on it.
+  * TRUNCATE TABLE statement failed because table '%.*ls' has a columnstore index on it.
 A table with a columnstore index cannot be truncated.
 Consider dropping the columnstore index then truncating the table.
   * CREATE INDEX statement failed because a columnstore index on a partitioned table must be partition-aligned with the base table.
 Consider dropping the columnstore index before creating a new clustered index.
   * DROP INDEX statement failed because a columnstore index on a partitioned table must be partition-aligned with the base table (heap).
 Consider dropping the columnstore index before dropping a clustered index.
   * %S_MSG statement failed because the operation cannot be performed online on a table with a columnstore index.
 Perform the operation without specifying the ONLINE option or drop (or disable) the columnstore index before performing the operation using the O
   * %s cannot be enabled on a table with a columnstore index.
-Consider dropping columnstore index &#8216;%s' on table &#8216;%s'.
+Consider dropping columnstore index '%s' on table '%s'.
   * CREATE INDEX statement failed because a columnstore index cannot be created on a table enabled for %S\_MSG.
 Consider disabling %S\_MSG and then creating the columnstore index.

 </em>